Creating a Safe and Fun Daycare Environment: A Provider Guide

 6. Foster Social and Emotional Safety

-A truly safe environment isn’t just physical—it’s emotional, too.
+A truly safe environment isn't just physical — it's emotional, too.
 Build a culture of kindness, inclusivity, and respect.
 Help children navigate conflicts by teaching them how to express their feelings and resolve issues calmly.
+Children who feel emotionally safe explore more confidently and form attachments faster — both of which parents see at pickup.

 - Tip: Use tools like books or role-playing games to teach empathy and cooperation.